 Protecting Skin from the Sun

 Whilst skin melanoma is rare in children, protecting their skin from a young age is essential for lifelong health.
+It is especially vital because, at this age, children often spend a lot of time playing outdoors.
+Receiving multiple sunburns while you're young can significantly impact the skin as it ages, and it's often hard to see the damage until it's too late.
+When it comes to teaching your kids about solar protection, the earlier, the better!
 If you have any concerns about your child's skin, contact one of the clinics listed below, they all offer dermatology services.

 Here are some dos and don'ts of skin sun safety.